vaibankar/amazon-clone/README.md

 ---
 ### Step 1: IAM User Creation

-1.Access the AWS Console
+1. Access the AWS Console
-2.Locate and select the “Search” field.
+2. Locate and select the “Search” field.
 3. Navigate IAM Options
 4. Click on “Users”
 5. Click ‘Create Users’
 6. Click the “User name” field.
-7.Enter the name you’d like to send warm wishes to or express your thoughts about.
+7. Enter the name you’d like to send warm wishes to or express your thoughts about.
-8.Click Next to spread joy and positivity!
+8. Click Next to spread joy and positivity!
-9.Access the “Attach policies directly” feature by clicking.
+9. Access the “Attach policies directly” feature by clicking.
   Check this box with administrator privileges.

 <img width="1137" height="550" alt="image" src="https://github.com/user-attachments/assets/e1f15032-914e-4c98-a21b-0b25e02c2ae5" />

-10.Click “Next”
+10. Click “Next”
-11.Click “Create User”
+11. Click “Create User”
-12.Select the recently generated user, in this instance, User01.
+12. Select the recently generated user, in this instance, User01.
-13.Open the “Security credentials” tab and click.
+13. Open the “Security credentials” tab and click.
-14.Generate Access Key
+14. Generate Access Key
-15.Select this radio button using the Command Line Interface (CLI) 16.Click Next
+15. Select this radio button using the Command Line Interface (CLI)
+16. Click Next
-17.Download your data in .csv format
+17. Download your data in .csv format

 ---
 ### Step 2: Configure AWS in VS Code or CMD or instance